pboesu/replication_candy_1991/README.md

 ```
 git clone https://github.com/pboesu/replication_candy_1991
 ```
+2. If you do not want to use `renv` remove or rename `.Rprofile` and skip to stage 6 (not recommended).

-2. If you want to use `renv` launch `R` in the repository.
+3. If you want to use `renv` launch `R` in the repository.
 The local `.Rprofile` file should ensure that the correct version of `renv` is installed.
-Ignore any message about using `renv::status()`.
-If you do not want to use `renv` remove or rename `.Rprofile` and skip to stage 5.
+At the time of writing it appears safe to ignore any message about using `renv::status()`, and any message stating that the projected requested an older R version than the currently installed one.

-3. Run the following command to install the exact versions of packages specified in the renv.lock file.
+4. Run the following command to install the exact versions of packages specified in the renv.lock file.
 ```r
 renv::restore()
 ```
-4. Agree to installing the required packages when prompted.
+5. Agree to installing the required packages when prompted.
 Installing the packages to the project library before first time use may take up to 20 minutes depending on the end-user's internet connection and whether or not packages are installed from source.

-5. If you do not choose to use `renv` for dependency management you can manually install the necessary packages as listed in the session info below
+6. If you do not choose to use `renv` for dependency management you can manually install the necessary packages as listed in the session info below
 ```
 R version 3.6.1 (2019-07-05)
 Platform: x86_64-apple-darwin15.6.0 (64-bit)